lynnfaraday/aresmush.com/tutorials/code/edit-code/ftp-upload.md

 *[Link to video](https://www.youtube.com/embed/EkIC-8UJGPw)*

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Be careful when uploading config files through FTP from Windows, as sometimes it can change the line endings on the file and mess up the YAML formatting.
+{% include note.html content="Be careful when uploading config files through FTP from Windows, as sometimes it can change the line endings on the file and mess up the YAML formatting." %}